A Detailed Information Session for Potential Surrogates

 A: For the most part, the surrogate has a very large say in the pregnancy.
 The Surrogate and Intended Parents should be in agreement with each other over factors like home birth vs hospital, vaccinations during the pregnancy vs no vaccinations, and having optional testing done throughout the pregnancy.
 Both parties should always go into surrogacy with a great deal of trust and respect for one another.
 Everyone should always strive to make major decisions together.

 A: You will get to pick your own OB for prenatal care and delivery as long as they are a qualified medical provider.
 You do have to go to the IP’s IVF doctor until you are released to your OB for care, which is usually around 10 weeks of pregnancy.
+If their doctor is not local, you will only have to travel to them twice, for the medical screening and again for the embryo transfer, but you will be able to do monitoring appointments at a clinic local to you.

 A: Absolutely!
 It is not a requirement to be married in order to become a gestational carrier.
 There are numerous single mothers that pursue surrogacy without a spouse or significant other.
 If you have a good support system in place, you can be a surrogate!